f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

     violationPicture: one ViolationPicture,
     timestamp: one Int,
     parkingLocation: one Location,
-    citizen: one Citizen,
+    user: one User,
     takeOnBy: lone TrafficWarden,
     status: one ParkingReportStatus
 }
 { timestamp >= 0 }

+sig Description{}
-sig Message{}
+sig Reason{}

 sig Suggestion{
     suggestionLocation: one Location,
+    description: one Description,
-    message: one Message
+    reason: one Reason
 }

---Facts--------------------------------------------------------
+--facts

---All FiscalCodes have to be associated to a Citizen fact FiscalCodeCitizenConnection{
+--All FiscalCodes have to be associated to a User fact FiscalCodeUserConnection{
-    all fc: FiscalCode | some c: Citizen | fc in c.fiscalCode }
+    all fc: FiscalCode | some c: User | fc in c.fiscalCode }

---All Matricola have to be associated to a TrafficWarden fact MatricolaTrafficWardenConnection{
-    all m: Matricula | some tw: TrafficWarden | m in tw.matricula }

 --All Usernames have to be associated to a User